notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Active tab focused indicator** [foreground only] ⇒  If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is checked, this foreground color will be used for drawing a thick bar along the long edge of the tab name of the active tab in the active view.
 * **Active tab unfocused indicator** [foreground only] ⇒ If [Preferences > General > Draw a coloured bar on active tab](#highlighting) is checked, and if both editor views are visible, this foreground color will be used for drawing a thick bar along the long edge of the tab name of the other inactive view's active tab.
 * **Active tab text** [foreground only] ⇒ Selects the color to be used for the filename displayed in the titlebar of the active tab.
-* **Inactive tabs** [background and foreground] ⇒ Selects the color to be used for the filename displayed in the titlebars of all inactive tabs.
+* **Inactive tabs** [background and foreground] ⇒ Foreground: selects the color to be used for the filename text displayed in all inactive tabs.
+Background: selects the color to be used to fill in the background of all inactive tabs.
+  - Note: for the background setting to affect the inactive tabs, **[Preferences > General**](#general) > `☐ Darken inactive tabs`** must be checkmarked; otherwise, inactive tabs will use the same background color as the active tab instead of using the background color defined here.
 * **Tab color *n*** (1 ≤ *n* ≤ 5) [background only] ⇒ Selects the color to be used for the **[Tab Bar](../user-interface/#tab-bar-right-click-menu) > Apply Color to Tab** actions, for Light Mode.
 (Added v8.7)
 * **Tab color dark mode *n*** (1 ≤ *n* ≤ 5) [background only] ⇒ Selects the color to be used for the **[Tab Bar](../user-interface/#tab-bar-right-click-menu) > Apply Color to Tab** actions, for Dark Mode.
 (Added v8.7)
 * **URL hovered** [foreground only] ⇒ If [Preferences > Cloud & Link > Clickable Link Settings > Enable](#cloud-link) is checked, when your mouse cursor is hovering over a URL, or if the [caret](#caret-and-cursor "typing/insertion cursor") is inside the URL text, then the URL's foreground color will follow this setting.
 The "Go to settings" link will take you to [Preferences > Cloud & Link](#cloud-link) so you can change **Clickable Link Settings**.